heremaps/here-data-sdk-cpp/docs/authenticate.md

 To authenticate to the HERE platform and start working with HERE Data SDK for C++, you need to get an access token.
 You can receive it using a [default token provider](#authenticate-using-a-default-token-provider), [project authentication](#authenticate-using-project-authentication), or [federated credentials](#authenticate-using-federated-credentials).

+For instructions, see the [OAuth tokens](https://developer.here.com/documentation/identity-access-management/dev_guide/topics/dev-token.html) section in the Identity & Access Management Developer Guide.

 > #### Note
 > Keep your credentials secure and do not disclose them.
 Make sure that your credentials are not stored in a way that enables others to access them.